Praia: Economy

 The principal economic activities of Praia belong to the tertiary sector.
-Beyond activities related to administration and governance (local and national), there are extensive commerce, services (health care, education, tourism, restaurants and hotels, public functions, etc.), and other activities of a liberal character.
+Beyond activities related to administration and governance (local and national), there are extensive commerce, services (health care, education, tourism, restaurants and hotels, public functions, etc.).

 Being the nation's capital as well as the economic hub, Praia is one of the most economically viable cities in the Cape Verde archipelago.
 About one third (1/3) of the city's population lives below the poverty line today (2014).
 The gross metropolitan product for the city is about 39% of the country's GDP, translating into US$4764 income per capita.